KFC Kenya said its restaurants were out of potato chips at the moment and justifies it by the disruption of shipments due to the Covid-19 situation.

 KFC imports its potatoes for Kenya franchises

-KFC operates operates in Kenya, Uganda and Tanzania via franchises managed by Kuku Foods.
+KFC operates in Kenya, Uganda and Tanzania via franchises managed by Kuku Foods.
 And according to Jacques Theunissen, Kuku Foods’s C.E.O., the shortage “has to do with delays in shipping lines due to the Covid situation.
 Ships have been delayed for more than a month now, but we are working hard to restore as the first containers are arriving in the port”, Business Daily Africa reported.

 In fact, KFC imports its potatoes despite the 1.86 million tonnes produced in Kenya in 2020 according to F.A.O. data.
-Kenya has been approximately the 34th largest producer of potato in the world in recent years.
+Kenya has been approximately the 34th largest producer of potatoes in the world in recent years.
 But the production is mostly scattered in small farms in the highlands.